 Many RTW travelers take a trip like this because they want to get away.
-Whether it’s getting away from work, the real world, a relationship gone bad, or simply getting away to embrace change, RTW travelers typically adapt quickly to different surroundings.
+Whether it’s getting away from work, the real world, a relationship gone bad, or simply getting away to experience something new, RTW travelers adapt quickly to different surroundings.

 I know for me, change and uniqueness is part of what I love about travel.
 I love nothing more than entering a foreign country, where people don’t speak my language, where customs and the culture is completely different.
 It gets my juices flowing, and that combination of nervousness and excitement is just something that can’t be beat.

 But there are times when that excitement of being in a foreign place isn’t so great.
 There are times when even the most hard-core traveler misses home and familiarity.
-With the holidays right around the corner, there are countless travelers on the road who won’t be spending Thanksgiving, Christmas, Hanukkah, and New Year’s Eve with their loved ones back home, and that can be tough, even for those who thrive on being in environments different than their own.
+With the holidays here, there are countless travelers on the road who won’t be spending Thanksgiving, Christmas, Hanukkah, and New Year’s Eve with their loved ones back home, and that can be tough, even for those who thrive on being in environments different than their own.

 If you’re on the road right now and missing family, friends, food, gift-giving, and everything else that comes along with the holidays, or if you’re in the midst of planning a RTW trip and are worried about this, there are ways to help with your homesickness.